-Instead of ordering an over-priced cocktail at a bar you may not even like, you’ll be able to customize your own cocktails to perfectly match a few small plate items.
-You won’t have the stress of planning a dinner party, and if you’re a fan of potlucks, everyone can pitch in.
+Instead of ordering an over-priced cocktail at a crowded bar, customize your own cocktails to perfectly match a few small plate items, without the stress of planning an elaborate dinner party.
 Skip the pub or bar.
-Check out these tips for hosting your own Happy Hour and squeeze in a bit of social time on a dime:
+Check out these tips for hosting your own Happy Hour and squeeze in a bit of social time.

 1. Where to Host Happy Hour